Table Columns

 ensure query would include both columns and expression too.
 More broadly, lets talk about

-what can be deserialised into a User
+what can be deserialised into a User entity fields:

 Field could be: